EvolvingDesk/m365-security-baseline-check/README.md

+Status, starter template
+Not production ready

-# M365 Security Baseline Check
+# M365 Security Baseline Template

-A lightweight script that checks basic Microsoft 365 security settings.
+Starter template for a lightweight Microsoft 365 security baseline check.

-Useful for IT providers and administrators who want a quick overview of tenant security posture.
+## Goal

+Provide a simple structure for collecting checks, producing a report, and returning exit codes.

-## Checks
+## Intended checks

-• MFA enabled for users
+• MFA coverage
-• Admin account overview
+• Admin accounts review
 • Mailbox forwarding rules
-• External sharing configuration
+• External sharing settings
-• Mailbox auditing status
+• Audit logging status

-## Usage
+## Inputs

-Run the script with administrative credentials.

-Example:

-python m365_check.py
+Define your input method, for example manual config, exported reports, or API calls.

 ## Output

-A simple console report showing potential security issues.
+Define your report format, for example console output, JSON, or CSV.

+## Exit codes

+0 ok
+1 warning
+2 critical

+## Quick start

+Explain how to run the template locally.

-## About
+## Disclaimer

-Created by EvolvingDesk, a managed IT and cloud infrastructure provider.
+This repository is a starter template and is not production ready.